gmmsb-lncc/CoV-2/README.md

+# SARS-CoV-2 multiple sequece alignment protocol

-In this section, the entire procedure is described, from obtaining the sequences, building the datasets, describing and the impacts of non-synonymous variations, applying multiple alignment, and structural modeling, culminating in virtual screening for repurposing new drugs that will be discussed in detail.
+The procedure from obtaining the sequences, building the datasets, describing the impacts of non-synonymous variations and applying multiple alignment, will be described.

+The following image displays the workflow undertaken, acquisition of sequences, and construction of datasets for multiple alignment.
+After identifying the relevant features contained in the multiple alignment, structural modeling will be responsible for creating three-dimensional models for the subsequent application of virtual screening for the repurposing of anti-SARS-CoV-2 drugs.

 ![Alt text da image](https://github.com/gmmsb-lncc/CoV-2/blob/main/workflow.png)